How are STUDENTS RANKED?

 not the number of classes taken.
 Belts are awarded at belt ceremony, which takes place once a year.
 Getting a black belt typically takes between 7-10 years.

 The Carlson Gracie Central Florida BJJ Academy is registered with the International Brazilian Jiu Jitsu Federation.
-This allows students to compete in IBJJF Tournaments and it provides serious students with an opportunity to become internationally national ranked competitors.
+This allows students to compete in IBJJF Tournaments and it provides serious students with an opportunity to become national and internationally ranked competitors.